bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 * `LEFT` Join
 * `RIGHT` Join

-Before we get started, let's create a new database and 2 tables that we are going to work with:
+Before we get started, let's create a new database and two tables that we are going to work with:

 * We are going to call the database `demo_joins`: